stepmi/checkIncludes/README.md

 -h     | print help text
 -p:X   | platform for build process, where X is x64, x86, etc
--c:X   | configuration for build process, where X is Debug, Release, etc -r     | files require precompiled header file to compile.
-Results will not be very meaningful when using this option.
--log   | show compiler log
+-c:X   | configuration for build process, where X is Debug, Release, etc -log   | show compiler log
 -o:X   | check only this file, where X is a c/cpp file.
 Files have to be specified exactly as in the project file.
 -i:X   | ignore file, where X may be a c/cpp file or a header<br>if X is a c/cpp file it is not checked<br>if X is a header, it isn't checked if this header can be removed